heygolive/code-challenge-frontend/README.md

 We're looking for elegant, clean solutions.
 Try to think of and handle possible edge cases.

 This challenge is sent to experienced developers and newcomers alike.
-Developers who are familiar with the technologies can complete this within an hour, those who are less familiar will take longer.
 We suggest spending a maximum of 2 hours on this challenge, the objective is to demonstrate you think through a problem.

 ## Part 1: Questions